yarisvt/tyk-docs/tyk-docs/content/getting-started/using-oas-definitions/mock-response.md

 If `code` is not set, `200` is the default response.
 {{< /note >}}

-### Extract from an OAS specification
+### Automatic configuration from the OAS description of the API

 This is a second and cool way of defining a mock response for an endpoint.
-The OAS spec documents response details for an endpoint according to response code and content type.
+The OpenAPI Specification [documents](https://learn.openapis.org/specification/docs.html#the-example-object) response details for an endpoint according to response code and content type.
 Each response type may have `example`, `examples` or `schema` defined.
 These can be used as a mock response with Tyk.
 To enable it, just set `fromOASExamples` to `true`.

 For example:

 ```.json
 "operations": {